 That's only a €3 increase.
 But it is the same rate as a single room!

 So, while a "Google searcher" is most likely to look for the cheapest rate, customers who are already on Agoda.com seem to be more "flexible" on price.

 Because 'cheapest' may not necessarily be their first criterion.

-Equally interesting, and equally concealed, is Agoda’s use of copy-paste append text.
+Equally interesting and equally concealed is Agoda’s use of the following web strategy.

-This does not only force the customer towards the booking platform (unless they alter the search text) but it also automatically improves their online ranking.
+This text forces the customer towards the booking platform (unless they alter the search text) and automatically improves their online ranking.

 A better ranking for Agoda, however, also means a worse one for hotels.

 The altered search text makes the hotel automatically lose ground and rank lower.